dontangg/puzzle_node/tourists/README.md

 advantageous flight out of city D that makes up for the time lost by taking a longer flight there.
 More complications arise when trying to find the cheapest route.

+Because of this, I basically decided to resort to visiting every possible combination of nodes.
+I used a recursive implementation.
+You just have to call `find_fastest` on the start airport.
+It goes through all its flights and calls `find_fastest` on each of its destination airports until it arrives at 'Z'.